 What About Accuracy?

-The gun has abysmally small sights, and they consist of a tiny rear sight with a tiny curved front sight.
-The sights are not easy to pick up rapidly and are nigh impossible to track.
+Compared to other 1911’s I’ve shot, the Rock Island 1911 has abysmally small sights, and they consist of a tiny rear sight with a tiny curved front sight.
+I feel as though the sights are not easy to pick up rapidly and are nigh impossible to track.
 This can make accuracy challenging.
 Trying to focus on the tiny front sight is difficult, and while you can be accurate, you can’t necessarily be fast and precise.

 It’s easy to hit an IPSC target, but it can be hard to hit the A zone of a target when moving and grooving.
 If you stand still, exercise sound fundamentals, get the sights right, and take your time, you can easily hit the A zone.